 - Desertion of the older adult at a public place

 Early on, the signs of elder abuse may be challenging to notice because they can be similar to signs of Alzheimer’s or naturally increased frailty.
 Even further, the caregiver who is inflicting the abuse may attempt to come up with excuses for the signs you notice.
 To help prevent abuse, make sure to call and visit senior loved ones frequently, and be on the lookout for any changes in the senior’s personality or behavior.
 If any indicators of elder abuse are observed or suspected, they should be reported immediately.

 Endeavor In Home Care’s compassionate caregivers can help families keep aging loved ones safe, happy, and healthy.
-As the top-rated home care agency providing expert at-home care in Scottsdale and the nearby areas, we can also provide specialized dementia care, to ensure that seniors are safe and well cared for.
+As the top-rated home care agency providing expert senior home care in Chandler, AZ and the surrounding areas, we can also provide specialized dementia care, to ensure that seniors are safe and well cared for.
 Contact us at (480) 498-2324 for a free assessment to learn how we can help an aging adult you love.